fanzyflani/parsniptheory/README.txt

 Linux users: Run "./parsniptheory-linux.sh".
 Alternatively, if you just so happen to have all the right libs installed, you can try running "./parsniptheory-linux-i386".
 LET ME KNOW IF THIS IS MISSING ANY LIBRARIES!
 (They're from a version of Debian.)

 Raspberry Pi users: Run "./parsniptheory-linux.sh".
-Alternatively, if you just so happen to have all the right libs installed, you can try running "./parsniptheory-linux-i386".
+You will need the correct libraries to run this (SDL, SDL_net, and some others you ALREADY HAVE).
+This was built on Raspbian.
+Prod me if you need help or are missing libraries.

 FreeBSD users: You can work this one out.
 Alternatively, you can try emulation.